 2017 (Columbus): Afful made 24 appearances (21 starts) this season: 19 appearances (16 starts) at rightback and five starts at right wingback, recording one assist.
 He made his season debut as a starter in the Opening Match against the Chicago Fire (March 4).
-Following his appearance against Portland Timbers (March 25), he was named to MLSSoccer.com’s Team of the Week.
-Afful started in a home match against Orlando (April 1), but did not make an appearance against Chicago (April 8) after being listed as questionable with a left-hand injury that week.
-He returned to the starting lineup in a home match against Toronto (April 15).
-Afful started in a road contest at the New York Red Bulls (April 22) and in a home match against New York City FC (April 29).
-Afful returned to the starting lineup in a road contest against Toronto FC (May 26).
-He made a substitute appearance in a home match against Seattle Sounders FC (May 31).
-Afful returned to the starting lineup in a road match against the Colorado Rapids (June 3), making his 50th appearance for the club.
+Following his appearance against Portland Timbers (March 25), Afful was named to MLSSoccer.com’s Team of the Week.
+He madehis 50th appearance for the club as a starter in a road match against the Colorado Rapids (June 3).
 He earned his 72nd international cap in a 2018 Africa Cup of Nations qualifying match against Ethiopia (June 11).
 Afful started and recorded his first assist of the 2017 MLS regular season in a road match against Atlanta United FC (June 17).
 He missed the matches against the Philadelphia Union (July 26), Real Salt Lake (July 29) and the San Jose Earthquakes (August 5) after being listed as questionable with a right thigh strain during those weeks.
 Afful returned to the starting lineup in a home match against the Chicago Fire (August 12).
 He started and received a red card in the road match against Orlando City SC (August 19) and was consequently suspended for the following home match against the LA Galaxy (August 23).
-Afful returned to the lineup in a home match against FC Dallas (August 26), coming on as a substitute for Hector Jimenez in the 77th minute.
-He made a substitute appearance in a home match against Sporting Kansas City (September 10).
-Afful returned to the starting lineup in a road match against Vancouver Whitecaps FC (September 16) and started in the following home match contest the New York Red Bulls (September 23).
-He started in a home match against D.C.
-United (September 30), in a road contest against Orlando City SC (October 15) and in a road match against New York City FC (October 22).
 Afful made five appearances (all starts) as a rightback, registering one goal in the Audi 2017 MLS Cup Playoffs.
-He started in a road contest against Atlanta United FC (October 26) in the Eastern Conference Knockout Round, in a home match against New York City FC (October 31) in the First Leg of the Eastern Conference Semifinals, scoring a goal and in a road match against New York City FC (November 5) in the Second Leg of the Eastern Conference Semifinals.
-Afful started in a home match against Toronto FC (November 21) in the First Leg of the Eastern Conference Championship and in a road contest against Toronto FC (November 29) in the Second Leg of the Eastern Conference Championship.

 2016 (Columbus): Afful made 29 appearances (29 starts) for Crew SC at rightback with three goals and three assists.
 On March 17, he received a senior National Team call-up from Ghana ahead of two Africa Cup of Nations qualification matches, earning his 59th and 60th caps with starts in both contests (March 4, March 27).
 He registered his first assist of 2016 against Colorado (May 14).
 The defender earned a call-up from the Ghana National Team (May 23) ahead of a 2017 Africa Cup of Nations qualification match.
 He registered his 61st cap in a start for Ghana as the Black Stars officially clinched qualification for the 2017 Africa Cup of Nations (June 5).
 He notched his second assist of the campaign in a start at Sporting Kansas City (July 3).
 He scored his first career MLS goal during a start vs. Toronto FC (July 13).
 Afful added his third assist of the season in a start vs. D.C.
 United (July 16).
 He received a call-up from Ghana prior to the Black Stars' Africa Cup of Nations qualifier against Rwanda (September 3) and their friendly against Russia (September 6) and earned caps with starts in both matches.
 He scored his second goal of the season in a 3-0 victory over Chicago (October 1).
 He received a call-up from Ghana prior to Black Stars' World Cup qualifier against Uganda (October 7) and their friendly against South Africa (October 11), recording his 64th and 65th caps.
 He scored his third goal of the season at New York Red Bulls (October 16).
 He did not make an appearance in the 2016 Lamar Hunt U.S. Open Cup.